 Take punch cards, for instance.

 Now, don’t get me wrong.
 When it comes to earning me a free latte, or discounted hair cut, a punch card is quite handy.
 These are a tiny little incentive that will make me choose Biz A over Biz B the next time I’m thirsty or shaggy.
 But does it create feelings of loyalty or ownership toward either one?
 Not really.
 Does it make me feel like I’m a more special customer, or that I have a personal investment in the Biz’s success?
 Nah.
+EDIT: I no longer participate in punch cards at coffee shops et al. because I believe in supporting the businesses I love most BY PAYING FULL PRICE.

 I was surprised to learn that, in some coworking spaces punch cards have been formed into a membership plan.
 People buy a card for a flat price and then receive a punch every time they visit the space.